N129BZ/csNMEA/README.md

 # csNMEA
-This is a very simplistic implementation of b3nn0's EU Stratux gps.go ublox NMEA sentence configuration, ultimately processed through 101100's nmea-simple codecs, with the addition of json output.
+This is a very simplistic implementation of b3nn0's EU Stratux gps.go that configures a UBLOX usb serial device to receive NMEA sentences as configured.
+The received sentences are then processed through 101100's nmea-simple codecs, which then output (my addition) formatted json.

 Both the go and js codes have been ported to C#, using the linux versions of .NET Core and vscode running on Ubuntu MATE 20.04.

 ##
 Hardware requirement: